Aventhor/react-base-routing/README.md

 > 404 page not use layout.
 This is only page

-2. You can use `BaseRouting` with simple routing schema (without layouts)
+2. You can use `SimpleBaseRouting` with simple routing schema (without layouts)

 Create simple paths schema like this